The competition

 Criterion 3

-Environmentally friendly practices and techniques were established and/or implemented in the relevant production areas.
+Environmentally friendly practices and techniques are established and/or implemented in the relevant production areas and environmentally friendly techniques are used that go beyond the general industry standard.

 Criterion 4